 All attendees will engage in a multi-module online course that provides a foundation framework for understanding hazing and educating campus constituents.
 Attendees will proceed through this course at their own pace and have access for 90 days.

-This one day long virtual training will allow attendees to learn from experts in the industry and dive deep into the material.
-Attendees will have access to a recording of Virtual Training for 30 days.
+Watch a recording of the day-long virtual training.
+Learn from experts in the industry and dive deep into the material.
+Attendees will have access to a recording of Virtual Training for 90 days & all program materials.

 Registration Fee: $750